oracle/pgql-lang/pages/pgql-2.0-spec.md

 There are a couple things to observe from this example:
  - `ONE ROW PER MATCH` is used for the two fixed-length patterns while `ONE ROW PER STEP` is used for the variable-length pattern.
 So, each `MATCH` has its own number of rows per match.
  - Even though we specified `ONE ROW PER STEP` for the third pattern, the variable `t` is still available for [horizontal aggregations](#horizontal-aggregation) like the the `SUM` aggregation in the `SELECT`.
- - If there are multiple matches (here there are two matches to the pattern), then the [MATCH_NUMBER](#match_number) function can be used to identify them.
+ - If there are multiple matches (here there are two matches to the pattern), then the [MATCHNUM function](#matchnum_function) can be used to identify them.

 Finally, it is worth noting that if a path is empty (i.e. has length zero) then it has a single step such that the first vertex variable is bound but the edge variable and the second vertex variable are unbound.
 Therefore, the number of steps does not always equal the number of edges on a path.